One Bradelocz customer wanted to know:

 Why do some prefer their loc sections structured and others, not so much?
 Is one better than the other?

 I’ve spoken with a lot of loc wearers over the years, and their experiences, coupled with my own observations, have given me a little insight into why they prefer their locs sectioned one way or the other.

-- Pros: Neater in appearance and allow you to make clear cut,”perfect” parts when styling your hair (example: corn rows, flat twists, side parts, etc.)
+Pros: This type of sectioning is often desired due to the neater appearance and the fact that it allows you to make clear-cut,”perfect” parts when styling your hair in corn rows, flat twists, side parts, etc.

-- Cons: May cause a “scalpy” look in thin hair that has less density
+Cons: Tight, clean sections may cause a “scalpy” look in thin hair with less volume and density.

-But bear in mind that even if you chose “imperfect” partings, brick-layering, or just pulling sections of hair randomly; while the parting may not be “perfectly” lined up, the styles will still look just as beautiful!
+Bear in mind, even if you chose “imperfect” sections whether via brick-layering or just pulling sections of hair randomly; while the parting may not be “perfectly” lined up, the styles will still be just as beautiful!

-So once again, it’s YOUR choice as to how you want your partings and whatever you choose is neither right nor wrong!
+Once again, it’s YOUR choice as to how you want your locs sectioned off and whatever you choose is neither right nor wrong.Blessings & Warmest Regards,